letitiabanana/PnP-OVSS/README.md

 # Test-code

-:smiley: Only the code for BLIP with Pascal Context and Cityscapes is provided here.
-I haven't clean up my code yet so the structure is still messy sryyyy~~
+:exclamation: Only the code for BLIP with Pascal Context and Cityscapes is provided here.
+I haven't clean up my code yet so the structure is still messy sryyyy~~:cry::cry:

 ## System
 CUDA Version: 11.7  <br>